-When a dog always tries to escape, it is dangerous and can be troublesome for the owner who may be wondering why the dog does not want to stay.
-Let’s take a look at the main reasons why dogs try to escape.
+When a dog always tries to run away, it is dangerous and can be troublesome for the owner who may be wondering why the dog does not want to stay.
+Let’s take a look at the main reasons why does my dogs run away.

 Your dog may be bored: